 Additional supplements with much promise

 In any good health regimen, you want to eat an anti-inflammatory diet and take a few supplements.
-It makes sense to take vitamin D and a high antioxidant power or supplement for many reasons, including mitochondrial health.
+It makes sense to take vitamin D and high antioxidant power supplements for many reasons, including mitochondrial health.
 At this juncture, if you are healthy, and have specific goals in mind, you might choose, let’s say, some acetyl-n-carnitine if you are lifting weights, or some PQQ if you have a family history of neurodegenerative disease.
-And currently, if you have metabolic syndrome, SIRT pathway issues or fatiguing illness, it seems prudent and helpful to take NMN and/or NAD intra-nasal spray.
+And currently, if you have metabolic syndrome, SIRT pathway issues, or fatiguing illness, it seems prudent and helpful to take NMN and/or NAD intra-nasal spray.
 Yes, IV NAD is beneficial, but I am “not a fan” of this current craze of “drip bars” and feel that consumers are being, quite frankly, ripped off by this trend, when alternative routes of administration can be utilized.
 Finally, if you’d like my opinion on what would be good for you, just ask me.

 (1) Molecular Genetics and Metabolism, 2018; DOI: https://www.mgmjournal.com/article/S1096-7192(18)30041-6/fulltext